dmohl/expectThat/readme.md

 =======

 **ExpectThat** is a CoffeeScript library that helps you write expressive, self-documenting unit tests.
-ExpectThat currently supports Mocha (browser only for now), Pavlov, QUnit, and Jasmine.
+ExpectThat currently supports Mocha, Pavlov, QUnit, and Jasmine.

 The goals of ExpectThat are: